 Conclusion

-Human Papillomavirus (HPV) affects millions of people and can worsen their health without displaying any symptoms that can hinder the effectiveness of the treatment.
-HPV vaccines such as Gardasil, Gardasil 9, and Cervarix prove to be life-saving for many patients, as they protect them against both high-risk variants such as cervical cancer and low-type risks.
-It is suggested that starting from early age groups, the individuals who are in their early forties should get vaccinated to reduce the aftermath of its consequences.
+Human Papillomavirus (HPV) affects millions of people and can worsen their health without displaying any symptoms, which can hinder the effectiveness of the treatment.
+HPV vaccines such as Gardasil, Gardasil 9, and Cervarix prove to be life-saving for many patients, as they protect them against both high-risk variants, such as cervical cancer and low-type risks.
+It is suggested that starting from early age groups, individuals who are in their early forties should get vaccinated to reduce the aftermath of its consequences.